-More than 35 million widowed mothers are bringing up some 110 million children in India.
+More than 35 million widowed mothers are bringing up approximately 110 million children in India.
 Widowhood plunges mothers in poor households into desperate and extreme poverty; these destitute widows have a difficult time providing for the education of their children.
 A great majority of these children are thus deprived of an education that can lift them out of this poverty cycle.

 ~ Mahatma Gandhi